Jorge Jesus: Fenerbahçe

-Return to Al Hilal
+Return to Al-Hilal

-On 1 July 2023, Al Hilal announced the reappointment of Jesus as their manager for the 2023–24 season.
+On 1 July 2023, Al-Hilal announced the reappointment of Jesus as their manager for the 2023–24 season.
 He was originally reported to be a candidate for the vacant coaching position of Saudi Arabia prior to the appointment.

-On 26 February 2024, Al Hilal won a record 14th consecutive Saudi Pro League match with a 2–0 victory against Al-Ettifaq, surpassing rival Al-Nassr's previous league record of 13 consecutive wins achieved from November 2013 to February 2014.
-On 5 April, following a 4–1 victory over Al-Khaleej, Al Hilal set a new world record for consecutive matches won by a men's top-flight professional football club across all competitions with 32, breaking the record of 31 previously set by Irish club Belfast Celtic in 1948.
-Al Hilal's streak would end at 34 consecutive wins, after losing 4–2 away to Al Ain in the first leg of the Champions League semi-finals on 17 April.
-On 24 May, the Guinness World Records officials traveled to Al Hilal stadium to deliver the certificate that consecrates this record, with Jesus receiving it alongside Fahad Bin Saad Bin Nafel, the club's president.
-In his first full season with the club, Jesus led Al Hilal to three trophies, the 2023 Saudi Super Cup, beating Al-Ittihad 4–1 in the final, the 2023–24 King Cup, beating Al-Nassr in the final following a penalty shoot-out, and the 2023–24 Saudi Pro League, surpassing the 100-goal mark for the season and finishing with a record 96 points, 14 points ahead of their closest rivals Al Nassr.
+On 26 February 2024, Al-Hilal won a record 14th consecutive Saudi Pro League match with a 2–0 victory against Al-Ettifaq, surpassing rival Al-Nassr's previous league record of 13 consecutive wins achieved from November 2013 to February 2014.
+On 5 April, following a 4–1 victory over Al-Khaleej, Al-Hilal set a new world record for consecutive matches won by a men's top-flight professional football club across all competitions with 32, breaking the record of 31 previously set by Irish club Belfast Celtic in 1948.
+Al-Hilal's streak would end at 34 consecutive wins, after losing 4–2 away to Al-Ain in the first leg of the Champions League semi-finals on 17 April.
+On 24 May, the Guinness World Records officials traveled to Al Hilal stadium to deliver the certificate that consecrates this record, with Jesus receiving it alongside Fahd Bin Nafel, the club's president.
+In his first full season with the club, Jesus led Al-Hilal to three trophies, the 2023 Saudi Super Cup, beating Al-Ittihad 4–1 in the final, the 2023–24 King Cup, beating Al-Nassr in the final following a penalty shoot-out, and the 2023–24 Saudi Pro League, surpassing the 100-goal mark for the season and finishing with a record 96 points, 14 points ahead of their closest rivals Al Nassr.

-On 17 August 2024, Jesus won the 2024 Saudi Super Cup again, after defeating Al Nassr with a score of 4–1 in the final.
+On 17 August 2024, Jesus won the 2024 Saudi Super Cup again, after defeating Al-Nassr with a score of 4–1 in the final.
 On 22 October, Jesus' Al Hilal defeated the current Asian champions Al Ain 5–4 in a match marked by the return of Neymar after being in the sidelines for more than a year due to injury.
-This was also Jesus' 81st victory with Al Hilal, thus becoming the most successful coach in the club's history, achieving this tally in fewer than 100 matches (96 in total).
+This was also Jesus' 81st victory with Al-Hilal, thus becoming the most successful coach in the club's history, achieving this tally in fewer than 100 matches (96 in total).

-Jesus departed the club on 3 May, 2025.
+Jesus departed the club on 3 May 2025.

-Al Nassr
+Al-Nassr

-On 14 July 2025, Jesus became the head coach of fellow Saudi club Al Nassr by signing a one-year contract.
+On 14 July 2025, Jesus became the head coach of fellow Saudi club Al-Nassr by signing a one-year contract.
+He said the reason he took the job was to help Cristiano Ronaldo win the Saudi Pro League.
+On 21 May 2026, he achieved just that, beating his former club Al-Hilal to the title on the final match day.
+Jesus said he considered it the most challenging project of his career, as Al-Hilal had created a "super team" with his help over the last years.